umbraco/UmbracoDocs/10/umbraco-workflow/workflow-section/workflow-settings.md

   * **Most** - Pending task requires an absolute majority of group members.
 For example, a group with three members requires two approvals, a group with four members requires three approvals, and a group with six members requires four approvals.
   * **All** - Pending task requires approval from all group members.
 * **Rejection resets approvals** - When true, and the approval threshold is Most or All, rejecting a task resets the previous approvals for the workflow stage.
-* **Allow configuring approval threshold** - Enables setting the approval threshold for any stage of a workflow (on a content node or document type).
+* **Allow configuring approval threshold** - Enables setting the approval threshold for any stage of a workflow (on a content node or Document Type).
 * **Lock active content** - Determines how the content in a workflow should be managed.
 Set to `true` or `false` depending on whether the approval group responsible for the active workflow step should make modifications to the content.
 Content is locked after the first approval in the workflow - until then, the content can be edited as normal.
 * **Mandatory comments** - Set to true to require comments when approving workflows.
 Comments are always required when submitting changes for approval, and are always optional for admin users.
 * **Allow attachments** - Provide an attachment (such as a supporting document or enable referencing a media item) when initiating a workflow.
 This feature is useful when a workflow requires supporting documentation.